AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/manage-collections.md

 A workstream is a configurable group of boards and cards for collaborating on work.
 Workstreams can include different types of boards created from templates, <span class="preview">and a card list of work items.
 In a workstream, you can track work in iterations or sprints.</span>

-<span class="preview">For more information, see [Use the card list](/help/quicksilver/agile/use-boards-agile-planning-tools/use-card-list.md) and [Create an iteration](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration.md).</span>
+<span class="preview">For more information, see [Use the card list](/help/quicksilver/agile/use-boards-agile-planning-tools/use-card-list.md) and [Create an iteration in a workstream](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration-in-workstream.md).</span>

 Workstreams appear on the dashboard along with individual boards you have access to that are not part of a workstream.
 For information about the boards dashboard, see [Use the boards dashboard](/help/quicksilver/agile/get-started-with-boards/use-boards-page.md).
 You can click any board name on the dashboard to open it.